falon/RBL/README.md

 # RBL Manager
 A complete RBL Management System, with interfaces to Splunk Alert and trap or learning mailboxes.

+This is not another set of DNSBL.
+It can be a Management System of your local DNSBLs.

 ![screenshot](doc/RBL.JPG)
 ## Abstract
 A complete tool to create and manage a time expiring lists of IPs, networks, usernames and email addresses.